 The company’s unique and award-winning CARE programme also features prominently throughout the website and is a key part of the Isuzu offering for customers, new and old.
 At the same time, the site provides a new dealer locator tool which makes it far easier to identify local Isuzu Truck sales, service and parts dealer support.

-Featured in the website there are sections covering key points within the Isuzu global and UK history as well as showcasing the outstanding technical innovation and expertise that drives the Isuzu R&D and vehicle development programmes.
+Featured on the website there are sections covering key points within the Isuzu global and UK history as well as showcasing the outstanding technical innovation and expertise that drives the Isuzu R&D and vehicle development programmes.

 “It was important that within the redesign we provided substantial real genuine value to our customers who visit the site, as well as helping them make the right vehicle choice for their particular application.
 It’s all about helping our customers by providing them with valuable information to support their ongoing vehicle purchase programmes,” commented Pete Murphy.